BenjaminPaap/php-sepa-xml/README.md

 Creates an XML file for a Single Euro Payments Area (SEPA) Credit Transfer.

-The version of the standard followed is: _pain.001.001.05_
+The version of the standard followed is: _pain.001.002.03_ as requested by the "Deutsche Kreditwirtschaft"

 License: GNU Lesser General Public License v3.0